MaxMnMl/choom/README.md

 #### Filtering

 `-dd`: By default, JPG, PNG, and PDF extensions are not included in the endpoints displayed in the results.
 This option enables filtering of these results, which can be useful for financial targets.

+`-js`: Run SecretFinder script on JS files to discover sensitive data like API keys, access tokens, authorizations, JWTs, and more.

 #### Skip Crawling